Board of Directors

 Hannah C. Kenny, MA

-Mrs. Kenney is an entrepreneur in the field of healthcare services and a masters level gerontologist.
+Mrs. Kenny is an entrepreneur in the field of healthcare services and a masters level gerontologist.
 She currently resides in the NY Metropolitan area.
 She began her career in San Francisco as a program manager for tech startups in San Francisco.
 She is the mother of 3 wonderful, creative children, has volunteered in hospice and has a pretty decent vegetable garden.

 Keri has dedicated her career to chipping away at obstacles to wellbeing.
 Her work in healthcare began in 2002 as the NAMI-NYC Metro communications and policy lead.
 Since then, she has helped build bridges between dozens of biopharmaceutical companies and hundreds of patient and healthcare professional nonprofits.
 Keri is a caregiver for her long-term partner who lives with several psychiatric and neurological conditions.
 She’s also helped herself and many friends navigate the mental health system and has served on the boards of NAMI NYC-Metro and the Baltic Street Mental Health Foundation.